William King (West Florida governor): Biography

-King was promoted to colonel in 1813, and led the 4th Infantry Regiment under Andrew Jackson during the First Seminole War.
+He led the 4th Infantry Regiment under Andrew Jackson during the First Seminole War.
 He was with Jackson during his controversial 1818 invasion of the Spanish colony of West Florida and the occupation of Pensacola.

+According to a directory of officers published 1818, he was colonel commanding the 8th department of Alabama, stationed at Pensacola.

 Following Governor José Masot's surrender on May 23, Jackson appointed King military governor of West Florida on May 26.
 Jackson interpreted Masot's terms of surrender as giving the United States control over the entirety of West Florida.

 As military governor, King was charged with upholding Spanish law in the colony, overseeing Spanish property, and caring for soldiers wounded in Jackson's campaign.
 After Jackson's departure from Florida on May 29, he also oversaw the dispersal of the Tennessee and Kentucky militia.
 However, Jackson's invasion of Florida threatened to derail the Adams–Onís Treaty, by which the United States hoped to acquire Spanish Florida, and the James Monroe administration wanted West Florida restored to Spanish control.
 King served in his post until he was relieved by Edmund P. Gaines on orders from U.S. Secretary of War John C. Calhoun.
 He was succeeded by José María Callava, West Florida's final Spanish governor.

 King was apparently court-martialled, at Montpelier, Alabama, in February 1820 by judge advocate Stockley D. Hays and "suspended from all rank, pay and emoluments for the space of five years."
 The Army Register states that King was honorably discharged from the Army in June 1821, and died in January 1826.
+Obituaries published in New Orleans papers reported that he died at his home near Mobile, Alabama, on January 1, 1826, and was buried in Mobile with military honors on January 2.

 Fort King, constructed in 1827, was named in honor of King.